 The Visa officer will also consider whether the applicant has become inadmissible (based on any criminal or medical factors).

-f the foreign worker is under an HRSDC-confirmed work permit, the Visa officer must receive a new HRSDC confirmation for the job the foreign worker wishes to continue working in via an extension.
+If the foreign worker is under an ESDC-confirmed work permit, the Visa officer must receive a new ESDC confirmation for the job the foreign worker wishes to continue working in via an extension.

 In general, the CIC will consider the following factors when considering an extension request:

 - length of time applicant has already been in Canada

 - reason for extension

 - any evidence of breach of conditions